-Day Habilitation services must be directed by a service plan that has been developed by the provider to address the recipient's Plan of Care goals, and to provide assistance and/or training in the performance of tasks related to acquiring, maintaining, or improving skills including but not limited to the following:
+Day Habilitation services must be directed by a service plan that has been developed by the provider to address the recipient's POC goals, and to provide assistance and/or training in the performance of tasks related to acquiring, maintaining, or improving skills including but not limited to the following:

-- Personal grooming,
+- Personal grooming;

-- Housekeeping,
+- Housekeeping;

-- Laundry,
+- Laundry;

-- Cooking,
+- Cooking;

-- Shopping, and
+- Shopping; and

 - Money management.

-Day Habilitation services must be coordinated with any physical, occupational, or speech therapies, employment-related training or employment listed in the recipient's approved Plan of Care, and may serve to reinforce skills or lessons taught in school, therapy, or other settings to attain or maintain the recipient's maximum functional level.
+Day Habilitation services must be coordinated with any physical, occupational, or speech therapies, employment-related training or employment listed in the recipient's approved POC, and may serve to reinforce skills or lessons taught in school, therapy, or other settings to attain or maintain the recipient's maximum functional level.
 The recipient does not receive payment for the activities in which they are engaged.